Responsibility in the Supply Chain

 In January 2021, we added a sustainability questionnaire featuring exclusion criteria to our screening process for new suppliers.
-This additional voluntary disclosure will allow us to examine all potential suppliers even more closely in terms of their social and environmental credentials.
-As with a rejection of the Code of Conduct for Suppliers, a negative answer to the elimination questions will now result in the immediate termination of the screening process.
+This additional voluntary disclosure will allow us to examine all potential suppliers in terms of their social and environmental credentials.
+As with a rejection of the Code of Conduct for Business Partners, a negative answer to the elimination questions will now result in the immediate termination of the screening process.

 The questions cover, among other things, an outright ban on child and forced labor, the existence of policies and operating agreements to prevent human rights violations, and the prevention of accidents in the workplace.
 Over the course of the business relationship, we carry out supplier audits and on-site visits to verify that the information we have received is correct.
 Based on this information, we also complete annual assessments of our strategic suppliers.